nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 [^1]: [CUDA 12](https://docs.nvidia.com/cuda/archive/12.1.1/cuda-installation-guide-linux/index.html) is required.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^2]: Debian installation on x86_64 requires the [latest cuda-keyring package](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#network-repo-installation-for-ubuntu) to automatically install all dependencies.
 [^3]: NPP 12 needed for the FormatConverter and BayerDemosaic operators.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
-[^4]: TensorRT 8.6.1+ and cuDNN needed for the Inference operator.
+[^4]: TensorRT 10.3+ needed for the Inference operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^5]: Vulkan 1.3.204+ loader needed for the HoloViz operator (+ libegl1 for headless rendering).
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 [^6]: V4L2 1.22+ needed for the V4L2 operator.
 Already installed on NVIDIA developer kits with IGX Software and JetPack.
 V4L2 also requires libjpeg.
-[^7]: Torch support requires LibTorch 2.1+, TorchVision 0.16+, OpenBLAS 0.3.20+, OpenMPI (aarch64 only), MKL 2021.1.1 (x86_64 only), libpng and libjpeg.
+[^7]: Torch support requires LibTorch 2.5+, TorchVision 0.20+, OpenBLAS 0.3.20+, OpenMPI v4.1.7a1+, UCC 1.4+, MKL 2021.1.1 (x86_64 only), NVIDIA Performance Libraries (aarch64 dGPU only), libpng, and libjpeg.
+Note that container builds use OpenMPI and UCC originating from the NVIDIA HPC-X package bundle.
 [^8]: To install LibTorch and TorchVision, either build them from source, download our [pre-built packages](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/), or copy them from the holoscan container (in `/opt`).
-[^9]: ONNXRuntime 1.15.1+ needed for the Inference operator.
-Note that ONNX models are also supported through the TensoRT backend of the Inference Operator.
+[^9]: ONNXRuntime 1.18.1+ needed for the Inference operator.
+Note that ONNX models are also supported through the TensorRT backend of the Inference Operator.
 [^10]: To install ONNXRuntime, either build it from source, download our [pre-built package](https://edge.urm.nvidia.com/artifactory/sw-holoscan-thirdparty-generic-local/) with CUDA 12 and TensoRT execution provider support, or copy it from the holoscan container (in `/opt/onnxruntime`).
-[^11]: Tested with MOFED 23.10
+[^11]: Tested with MOFED 24.07

 ### Need more control over the SDK?